ctrl-exec - High Availability

 - CA key compromise

-- An attacker with the CA key can issue valid agent certificates regardless of how many ctrl-exec instances exist.
+- An attacker with the CA key can issue valid agent certificates regardless of how many dispatcher instances exist.
 The CA is the single root of trust for the deployment.
 HA increases availability; it does not limit the blast radius of a CA key compromise.
 All instances share the same CA, so a compromise affects all of them equally.
 See SECURITY-OPERATIONS.md for the CA compromise recovery procedure.

 - Cert serial consistency